FedeIII/bayaz/README.md

 ## TO DOsg

+- Fix padding left at spell selection
+- Add HP input in sheet for admins
+- Highlight current and hover character sheet in the navigation
 - Allow to set max health for mobs in new encounters
 - Allow to modify hitpoints
 - Add notes to npcs